andrewprock/pokerstove/README.md

 it's first release.

 The core libraries of pokerstove are being open sourced.
-The project is currently in the process of reviewing the code and evaluating licences.
-Once a license has been settled on, and the code sanitized the first commits can start.
+The project is currently in the process of reviewing and publishing the code.
+As code is reviewed and code sanitized further commits will be added.

-Until then, please find the old installer in the win32 directory.
+Please find the old installer in the win32 directory.
+That installer should install a version of PokerStove which will not expire at any time.
 You can also find the apk file for the Android version of the utility in the android folder.

 ## Libraries